anefischer/udacity/README.md

 The Machine Learning Nanodegree program teaches a variety of techniques for modeling real-world data that can be used as standalone products or as part of an end-to-end AI system.

-Total effort 21 months with 10hrs/week.
-I guess thats about one term at university.